 Review for the Principles and Practice Exam

-This 2-day preparatory study course will share best practices for engineering professionals getting ready to take the professional registration examination or the SPE certification examination.
-Questions similar to those found on a typical examination will be reviewed in an effort to raise awareness of exam content.
-Areas covered include drilling and completions, production logging, economics, reservoir engineering and formation evaluation.
+This preparatory study course will share best practices for engineering professionals getting ready to take the professional registration or the SPE certification exam.
+Questions similar to those found on a typical exam will be reviewed in an effort to raise awareness of exam content.
+Areas covered include drilling and completions, production logging, economics, reservoir engineering, and formation evaluation.

 - Participants will be able to strategically approach the study process

 - Participants will know of valuable reference materials needed for successful completion of the exam

 - Participants will be made aware of general procedures and requirements for registration

 Course materials and sample problems are updated each year to remain abreast of changes in the exam.
 Current test questions will not be reviewed or distributed during this class.

 This course can save you valuable time by helping you study in a focused way.
 By the time you take the exam, you’ll have the confidence of knowing that you are well prepared.